-Land Records Information System in India | Digital Land Records
+Land Records Information System in India | Features, Benefits & Online Access

 Land has always been one of the most valuable assets in India.
 But managing land records has historically been complicated, riddled with corruption, tampering, and lack of transparency.
 Traditionally, land ownership data was maintained manually in registers by revenue officials (patwaris), making it vulnerable to manipulation and disputes.
+To address these challenges, the Government of India launched the Land Records Information System (LRIS) under the Digital India Land Records Modernization Programme (DILRMP).
+The objective: create a completely digital, transparent, and tamper-proof system of land governance.

 Today, LRIS is transforming how citizens, banks, and governments manage property ownership records.